 A Harvest Share is a great investment if you love a large variety of herbs and vegetables, and are home enough during the summer to cook with and enjoy it all.

 Here's how it works: Before the growing season, we sell shares of the produce that is harvested from the fruits and vegetables we grow.
 When the fruits and vegetables ripen, we will start harvesting.
 Not all crops will be ready to harvest at the same time.
 Whatever is ready for harvest will be hand picked within days of the drop-off.
 As opposed to other co-ops, you will not get a pre-filled basket or box.
 We set out tables with everything buffet style and you get a basket corresponding to your share size and fill it with what you want.

 We do not sell any of our produce at farmers markets or anywhere outside of the co-op.
 You are buying into a share of our garden and we encourage you to come out to the farm and pick all the extras you want.
-Every year we have members coming out and picking beans, pickles, tomatoes or whatever else they want to preserve, and it's all as part of your share, no extra cost.
+Every year we have members coming out and picking beans, pickles and tomatoes , and it's all as part of your share, no extra cost.

 We want you to get your money's worth and, hopefully, not have to get produce from the store over the summer.